-Considering the reasonable cost for fresh organic produce, grass fed meat and free range chicken and eggs, we’ve been pleasantly surprised with the cost of groceries.
+Considering the reasonable cost of fresh organic produce, grass-fed meat, and free-range chicken and eggs, we’ve been pleasantly surprised with the cost of groceries.

 |One of our favorite scenery photos of the shore close to the town of New Plymouth.|

 Dining out was also reasonable, although we only dined out on four occasions.
 Do most people dine out a lot more often than we did here on an average of once every three weeks?
 We’ve been gone from the US for so long, we don’t have a clue what others may do.

 Most certainly working people purchase ready-made and carry out (takeaway)meals when busy and/or disinterested in cooking.
 Furthermore, most tourists dine out for most meals except perhaps one meal a day when they a kitchen or facilities in their hotel or vacation rental.

 Then, again, we aren’t tourists.
 Dining out just isn’t important to either of us nor has it ever been.
 Even when I wasn’t eating this restricted diet, we seldom dined out, preferring to enjoy homemade meals and to entertain at our home.